rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/faws-mapping.rst

 to the ``faws/groups`` local value.

 .. note::
-    If you use a different SAML attribute to provide a ``groups`` value, or similar, substitute that attribute instead.
+    If you use a different SAML attribute to provide a ``groups`` value, or something similar, substitute that attribute instead.

-Contact Fanatical AWS Support
+Contact Fanatical AWS support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once your |amp| has the correct section added, contact your Fanatical Support
+After your |amp| has the correct section added, contact your **Fanatical
-for AWS support or account team, and they will help you further configure the
+Support for AWS** support or account team, and they will help you further
-specific AWS permissions and roles needed for controlling federated user
+configure the specific AWS permissions and roles needed for controlling
-access.
+federated user access.